It’s time to channel your inner Londoner (or in this case Devoner) and have some tea with me while feasting on Devonshire Cream Scones.

-Of course there are regional variations as to how a cream tea should preferably be eaten.
+A cream tea is also known as a Devonshire tea, Devon cream tea or Cornish cream tea is taken with a combination of scones, clotted cream, and jam.
 The Devonshire (or Devon) method is to split the scone in two, cover each half with clotted cream, and then add strawberry jam on top.

-– The scones are served warm (ideally, freshly baked).
+- Scones are served warm (ideally, freshly baked).

 - Butter is not included, and the tea should be served with milk.

 Preheat the oven – Conventional 425 Fahrenheit or 220 Celsiu

 - 300 g (2 1/3 cup) of all-purpose flour

 - About 150 ml (2/3 cup) of milk (see directions on this)

 - 60 g (1/3 cup) of soft margarine ( I used a margarine made from canola oil)

 - 60 g (4 level Tablespoons) of white sugar ( I like to use castor sugar)